 Orchid Pot Recommendations

 If you want to buy orchid-specific containers but are not sure where to find them, check out these great options from Amazon.
-I do not get any affiliate commission if you click these links.
-I just wanted to compile some options for you here so you don’t have to search around yourself.
+(Please note that these are affiliate links.
+I do earn a small commission at no cost to you if you use these links.)

 - Slotted Orchid Pots Pack from Repot Me – Comes in two copies of four-pot sizes, and each pot has side slits and bottom holes.
 I have personally used these for my orchids and have found that they work well.